 The board supports economic development in Iowa, particularly in the school district community.
 As permitted by law, purchasing preference will be given to Iowa goods and services from locally-owned businesses located within the school district or Iowa based companies if the cost and other considerations are relatively equal and meet the required specifications.
 However, when spending federal Child Nutrition Funds, geographical preference is allowed only for unprocessed agricultural food items as a part of response evaluation.
 Other statutory purchasing preferences will be applied as provided by law, including goals and reporting with regard to procurement from certified targeted small businesses, minority-owned businesses, and female-owned businesses.

-It shall be the responsibility of the superintendent to approve purchases, except those authorized by or requiring direct Board action.
+The board shall enter into goods and services contract(s) as the board deems to be in the best interest of the school district.
+It shall be the responsibility of the superintendent to approve purchases, except those requiring board approval as described below or as provided by in law.
 The superintendent may coordinate and combine purchases with other governmental bodies to take advantage of volume price breaks.
 Joint purchases with other political subdivisions will be considered in the purchase of equipment, accessories, or attachments with an estimated cost of $50,000 or more.